 In order to discharge the pre-commencement planning condition 11, on behalf of NHS Wales, WSP is carrying out monitoring in the study area using Zephyr and DM11 Pro continuous monitors.
 The air quality monitoring within the study area is being undertaken to ensure that dust and vehicle exhaust emissions from construction traffic are monitored and effectively managed.
-This report provides a summary of the monitoring data for May 2022.
+This report provides a summary of the monitoring data for October 2022.

 Concentrations of particulate matter (PM{10} and $PM{2.5}$) and Nitrogen Dioxide (NO_2) are being continuously monitored at three locations within the study area (See Figure 1).
-There are Zephyr monitors (NO_2 , PM{10} and $PM{2.5}$) located close to the Hollybush Estate site and close to the construction site entrance.
-There is a DM11 Pro monitor (PM{10} and $PM{2.5}$) located outside 19 Park Road.
+There are two monitors continuously sampling for NO_2 , PM{10} and $PM{2.5}$ (Zephyr monitors) located close to the Hollybush Estate site and close to the construction site entrance.
+There is also a dedicated PM{10} and $PM{2.5}$ monitor (DM11 Pro) located outside 19 Park Road.